peterhurford/priority-wiki-content/animals.md

 * [80,000 Hours on Factory Farming](https://80000hours.org/problem-profiles/factory-farming/)

-## Advoacy for Individual Diet Change
+## Advocacy for Individual Diet Change

 * Producing and promoting documentaries and movies
 * Producing and promoting books